 The following section provides a brief summary from Newbury Town Council (NTC) Leader Martin Colston.
 It covers the main issues which he, and NTC, have been dealing with over the previous month and looks forward to matters to be dealt with in the month to come.
-It by no means describes all of his, or the Council’s, activities.
+It by no means describes all of his, or the Council’s, activities and does not necessarily reflect NTC’s official position.
 More information – including details of NTC meetings, events, press releases and contacts – can be found on the NTC website.

 The temporary (since 1 June) 24-hour pedestrianisation of Newbury town centre came to an end on 31 August.
 NTC, in partnership with the Newbury BID, has carried out a shopper survey (with 460 responses) to assess reaction to the trial and to gather views on priorities for the future of the town centre.
 A summary of the findings can be found here.
 We have also set up a new Newbury Town Centre Working Group which will hold its first meeting soon, and will review the results of the survey to help set its priorities.
 We remain committed to our strategy of permanent pedestrianisation of the Market Place (with traffic able to go down Mansion House Street and on into Wharf Street and then Bear Lane).